ennann/Rules-for-HumanZoo/README.md

-# Rules for Me
+# Rules for HumanZoo
-A rule set for Surge 4.
+A rules set for Surge 4, Clash & Shadowrocket.